zfifteen/z5d-prime-predictor/experiments/theta_contour_map_001/README.md

 ## Overview

 This experiment provides a contour-map visualization kit for the θ′(n,k) error landscape near Stadlmann's θ≈0.525.
+It now utilizes a real Z5D prime prediction model, augmented with k-dependent modulation for visualization purposes.
 The goal is to spot any periodic bias around golden-ratio (φ) harmonics and identify stable features that could inform calibration or bias correction.

 ## Hypothesis